shrinivaasanka/Krishna_iResearch_DoxygenDocs/index.rst

 	(*) NeuronRain repositories also have implementations of author's publications and drafts - respective GPLv3 clauses apply (*) NeuronRain has a closesource version in development - dual licensing - but it is not commercially available (*) Premium Technical support for NeuronRain codebases is provided on direct request based on feasibility and time constraints.
+	(*) GPLv3 license terms do not prohibit pricing.
+	(*) Commercial derivatives if any have to be GPLv3 compliant.

 (*) Who owns NeuronRain repositories?